 Caffeine in Coffee vs Matcha for Breastfeeding

 Matcha tea has quickly become the caffeinated beverage of choice for multiple reasons.
 One, because it has three times more caffeine than standard green tea, and two because it has a “slow burning” effect on energy levels, compared to the energy spike and subsequent crash that coffee often provides.
 To compare, 1 cup of matcha green tea contained about 77mg of caffeine which is similar to 1 cup of coffee which contains around 95 mg of caffeine.
 Despite the caffeine content in matcha being similar to that of coffee, the body metabolizes the caffeine from matcha differently.
 This effect is due to an amino acid in matcha called L-theanine, which helps the body to absorb caffeine at a slower rate.
 Due to the effect of this amino acid, matcha provides a more stable source of energy that doesn’t result in the same crash.
 This means that slow metabolizers of caffeine may find themselves less jittery or anxious by swapping a cup of coffee for a cup matcha, while still reaping the energizing benefits of caffeine.
-But does the “slow burn” effect of matcha impact the caffeine intake of breastfeeding mothers?
-Well, according to the Centres for Disease Control and Prevention, no matter the source of your caffeine fix, be it coffee or tea, the recommendation of 200-300mg of caffeine per day while breastfeeding remains the same.

 Does Caffeine Cause Sleep Disturbances for a Breastfed Baby?